umutcamliyurt/Lethean/README.md

 ## Threat Model

 **Defends against:**
-- Server compromise, only ciphertext, random `vaultId`s, and wrapped keys are ever stored
+- Server compromise: only encrypted data and encrypted metadata are stored.
+File size also remains hidden from adversary
-- Offline brute-force of a stolen database, every guess pays full Argon2id cost
+- Offline brute-force of a stolen database
 - Coerced unlock, duress path is indistinguishable at the network, storage, and UI level
 - Passive network eavesdropping of unlock attempts